ava-labs/cube-signer-sidecar/README.md

 ## Testing

-The `cube-signer-sidecar` depends on the AvalancheGo changes implemented in [this PR](https://github.com/ava-labs/avalanchego/pull/3965).
+The `cube-signer-sidecar` depends on the AvalancheGo `v1.13.4` or higher.
 In order to test it, set the `--staking-rpc-signer-endpoint=127.0.0.1:50051` configuration flag, and ensure that the `cube-signer-sidecar` application is running before starting the `avalanchego` node.

 ## Running